-If your homeowner’s insurance is with a small company that does not have enough assets to pay all the outstanding claims at one time, the insurer might create delays to buy time for them to get the money to pay the claims.
-This situation can result in homeowners having to wait longer than they should have to, in order to receive their insurance proceeds.
-If you think your insurance company has violated your rights under the Florida Homeowner Claims Bill of Rights, call us today at 1 (800) 747-3733.
+If your homeowners insurance is with a small company that does not have enough assets to pay all the outstanding claims at one time, the insurer might create delays to buy time.
+This situation can result in homeowners having to wait longer than they should to receive their insurance coverage.
+In the meantime, they may have to temporarily relocate, costing them further losses in hotel stays or other accommodations.

 If the insurer offers an amount that you feel is too low, ask for an itemized breakdown of what the proceeds will cover.
 Cross-check the items against your list of the damage to your property.
 Make sure that the insurer does not short you on any of your losses.

 An insurance company can take some time to investigate your storm loss property claim, determine how much money the insurer has to pay under your policy, and send you the payout.
 Florida law does not allow insurance companies to wrongfully deny claims, pay less than required by the policy, or unreasonably delay coverage.
 When that happens, our storm loss property claim lawyer in Fort Lauderdale can step in and argue on your behalf.